 If you have questions or concerns, please email your thoughts to the Vice President for University Advancement, Dave Clouse, at firstname.lastname@example.org.

-It is our pleasure to announce the theme for the 80th Freed-Hardeman University Lectureship (February 7 - 11, 2016), "In My Place: The Servant Savior in Mark."
+It is our pleasure to announce the theme for the 81st Freed-Hardeman University Lectureship (February 5 - 9, 2017), "Identity in Crisis: Daniel's Vision for the Future."